geotools/geotools/docs/user/unsupported/mbstyle/index.rst

       If no default is provided, the style property's default is used in these circumstances.

-    colorSpace
+    ``colorSpace``

       *Optional enum.
 One of rgb, lab, hcl*

         The color space in which colors interpolated.
-Interpolating colors in perceptual color spaces like LAB and HCL tend to produce color ramps that look more consistent and produce colors that can be differentiated more easily than those interpolated in RGB space.
+Interpolating colors in perceptual color spaces like ``LAB`` and ``HCL`` tend to produce color ramps that look more consistent and produce colors that can be differentiated more easily than those interpolated in ``RGB`` space.

       *rgb*

-        Use the RGB color space to interpolate color values
+        Use the ``RGB`` color space to interpolate color values

       *lab*

-        Use the LAB color space to interpolate color values.
+        Use the ``LAB`` color space to interpolate color values.

       *hcl*

-        Use the HCL color space to interpolate color values, interpolating the Hue, Chroma, and Luminance channels individually.
+        Use the ``HCL`` color space to interpolate color values, interpolating the ``Hue``, ``Chroma``, and ``Luminance`` channels individually.

-    **Zoom Functions** allow the appearance of a map feature to change with map’s zoom level.
+    ``Zoom Functions`` allow the appearance of a map feature to change with map’s zoom level.
 Zoom functions can be used to create the illusion of depth and control data density.
 Each stop is an array with two elements: the first is a zoom level and the second is a function output value.

     ::